 Her work has also appeared online, on television, and in print.
 As a journalist, author, and speaker, Nora explores how new technology shapes the way we understand ourselves and the world around us.
 Her book, The Virtual Self, focuses on the explosion of data about our behaviours, thoughts, opinions and actions.

-The explosion of data about our lives offers great potential for building more responsive, resilient, digitally-driven communities, in particular, through Artificial Intelligence.
+Nora talked about the explosion of data about our lives, which offers great potential for building more responsive, resilient, digitally-driven communities, in particular, through Artificial Intelligence.
 At the same time, digital strategies raise questions of equality of access, privacy, and AI ethics.
-Nora looks at big picture changes in our data-driven future, how to prepare for those changes, and pitfalls to watch out for, in her February 3rd address to the delegates of the LGLA Forum.
+Nora looked at big picture changes in our data-driven future, and how to prepare for those changes, what pitfalls to watch out for, and how to make the best of our changing data driven world.

-Plenary Workshop – Local Government Management Association (LGMA) Presents: The New Normal – Building Constructive Council/Board Relations
+Plenary Workshop Presented By The Local Government Management Association (LGMA): The New Normal – Building Constructive Council/Board Relations

-Facilitator Reece Harding of Young Anderson, is joined by Mayor Karen Elliott & CAO Linda Glenday from the District of Squamish, to examine how the last year has changed the way local governments conduct business.
-Plenary will include virtual small-group discussion and workshop, highlighting tools and skills you can use to prevent conflict around the table from spinning out of control
+Facilitator Reece Harding of Young Anderson, was joined by Mayor Karen Elliott & CAO Linda Glenday from the District of Squamish, to examine how the previous year had changed the way local governments conducted business; highlighting tools and skills to prevent conflict around the table from spinning out of control

 Moving To Recovery: What We Learned From A Crisis

-Moderator Nicola Marotz (Ministry of Municipal Affairs), leads a panel discussion comprised of elected officials as they share their experiences with mill closures; opioids; homelessness; floods; wildfires…and what they believe helped them and their communities through recovery and to emerge stronger than ever.
-Join Mayor Sarrah Storey, Mayor Lyn Hall, Councillor Laurey-Anne Roodenburg and and Electoral Area Director Al Richmond, as they share their communities’ stories of resiliency.
-Panel discussion will be followed by a live Q&A session.
+Nicola Marotz (Ministry of Municipal Affairs), lead an exciting and timely panel discussion where elected officials shared their experiences with mill closures; opioids; homelessness; floods; wildfires…and what they believe helped them and their communities through recovery and to emerge stronger than ever.
+Participants: Mayor Sarrah Storey, Mayor Lyn Hall, Councillor Laurey-Anne Roodenburg and and Electoral Area Director Al Richmond.

 Business Rebound Part I – Business and Economy Rebound – Lidstone & Company Law Corporation